Ensemble Kalman filter based Sequential Monte Carlo Sampler for sequential Bayesian inference: EnKF-SMCS

 and naturally we can approximate $\pi_{t-1}$ with $q_{t-1}$, yielding,

-In principle $q_{t-1}$ can be evaluated via Eq.~\eqref{e:qt}, however, this is still computionally expensive.
-Thus we make another approximation, replacing $q_t$ with $\hat{q}_t$, where $\hat{\pi}_{t-1}$ is the Gaussian approximation of $q_t$ given by Eqs.~\eqref{e:qhat}, and as a result, we obtain
+{Though $q_{t-1}$ is formally given by Eq.~\eqref{e:qt}, it is not computationally tractable.} Thus we make another approximation, replacing $q_{t-1}$ with $\hat{q}_{t-1}$, where {$\hat{q}_{t-1}$} is the Gaussian approximation of $q_{t-1}$ given by Eqs.~\eqref{e:qhat}, and as a result, we obtain

 which is used to compute the approximate weights.